 If I am a four, I might have difficulty with the mundane.
-Everyday life might sometimes seem too ordinary for me because I feel that surely I must be destined for something more special, more sophisticated, more refined than the humdrum everyday routines of an average life.
+Everyday life might seem too ordinary because surely I must be destined for something more special, more sophisticated, more refined than the humdrum everyday routines of an average life.

 Here again, the habit of comparing can be a trap.
 If I am always looking away from what I have, comparing it with what I might have, then I will not be able to enjoy the moment.
 But if I can turn my attention to the goodness that is present in my experience right now, I’ll be able to enjoy it to the fullest degree possible.
 I might find that there is enough, after all.

 Do I respond to daily routines with disdain and boredom?